thomergil/prusa-mmu2s/README.md

 ### Perform the nylock upgrade

 Really.
 Do it.
 It's worth it.
 It's finicky and annoying.
 [Follow the Nylock Mod upgrade instructions](https://www.reddit.com/r/prusa3d/comments/bp440f/full_guide_to_doing_nylock_mod_if_you_havent_you/), which also refer to a [YouTube video showing the Nylock Mod upgrade](https://www.youtube.com/watch?v=hDv73AdiBqM).
 Another [YouTube video shows the same upgrade](https://www.youtube.com/watch?v=v3Ih51AjLmE).
 It's annoying to have to do this, but it made half my problems disappear.

+### Perform the NoMBa upgrade

+The [No MMU Babysitting!
+(NoMBa) mod](https://www.printables.com/model/283127-no-mmu-babysitting-nomba/files) is complex but life-altering.
+It has resolved every single problem I ever had with the MMU2S.
+It essentially widens the PTFE pathway from the MMUS all the way to the hotend.
+I recommend it.